 After several years of inactivity at the site, the government decided to dismantle the facility and let it return to the forest.
 Recognizing the tremendous value and potential for the site, Don and Jo Cline decided to rescue the campus and use it to help educate future generations of young scientists.
 Don Cline resides in Greensboro and has been active for many years in supporting astronomy and science programs for learners of all ages.
 A not-for-profit foundation was established in September 1998.
 In January 1999, the Clines acquired the site and gifted it to the foundation.
 The Pisgah Astronomical Research Institute was born: a 200-acre infant with a proud heritage, untapped potential and vast needs.

-The Learning Center at PARI focuses on providing a one-of-a-kind summer camp experiences.
-The Learning Center at PARI looks to engage learners of all ages, educators at multiple levels, and provide institutions with unique facilities.
-The culmination of these efforts provide the inspiration and education for next generation of thinkers.
+The Learning Center at PARI focuses on providing a one-of-a-kind summer camp experience.
+PARI looks to engage learners of all ages, educators at multiple levels, and provide institutions with unique research and service facilities.
+The culmination of these efforts provide the inspiration and education for the next generation of thinkers.
 We make science fun!

-PARI’s 200 acre pristine campus has become a destination point for astronomers, geologist, botanist, outdoor enthusiast, photographers, historians, club enthusiast… from car to cycling to trout fisherman.
-PARI host conferences in partnership with Brevard College and Brevard Music Center and area hotels.
+PARI’s 200 acre pristine campus has become a destination point for astronomers, geologists, botanists, outdoor enthusiasts, photographers, historians, club enthusiasts… from car to cycling to trout fishermen.
+PARI hosts conferences in partnership with Brevard College and Brevard Music Center and area hotels.
 On-site group cabins are available along with served meals (minimum group size required).
 We welcome groups of all sizes, ages, and interests and will tailor your visit accordingly.